sebastianmarkow/dotfiles/README.md

     $ git clone https://github.com/sebastianmarkow/dotfiles.git
     $ cd dotfiles && make
-    Please use `make <target>' where <target> is one of dotfiles  to symlink dotfiles
+    Please use `make <target>' where <target> is one of all       for all of the below
+        install   to symlink dotfiles
         brew      to install homebrew & formulas
         python    to install python packages
         go        to install go tools
         haskell   to install haskell modules
-        install   for all of the above

 **Warning:** Existing dotfiles in `$HOME`will be overwritten.